dillonledford/Aggregator-WebApp/README.md

 > To proceed past the warning: click **Advanced** → **Go to distillerat_ (unsafe)**
 >
 > Contact [admin@distillerat.com](mailto:admin@distillerat.com) with any questions.

 ---

-_I designed a pipeline where GitHub and Google Drive activity feeds into Gemini to generate plain-English briefings.
-Every integration is load-bearing — remove any one of them and the core function breaks._

----